shidarin/cdl_convert/docs/usage.rst

     ``append_child`` and ``append_children`` will fail if you attempt to append a child which has a matching ``id`` to an already present child.
-The only exception is a :class:`ColorCorrectionReference` , which of course should have the same ``id`` as a full :class:`ColorCorrection` .
+The only exception is a :class:`ColorCorrectionRef` , which of course should have the same ``id`` as a full :class:`ColorCorrection` .

 .. warning::